30 Ways Tap Water Could Ruin Your Health

 If your well water equipment fails or your public water company's sewer system backs up or stops functioning properly, it can spell disaster for the water supply.
 Seepage from a septic tank into your well can cause sewage to be present in your water.
 A natural disaster that caused flooding in your area can also negatively affect your water quality.
 This sewage may contain e.
 Coli or coliform bacteria, which can cause sickness, including diarrhea, stomach cramping, and vomiting.
 If you have recurrent gastrointestinal problems, your water may be contaminated with sewage.

-The Remedy Rx: Heed all warnings about water quality after a natural disaster and follow the instructions provided by your water company.
+The Rx: Heed all warnings about water quality after a natural disaster and follow the instructions provided by your water company.
 Review your water company's annual water quality report to ensure your water is safe to drink.
 Have your well water tested annually and have all components tested and maintained properly.
 If your water's odor or color changes drastically, contact your water company to investigate.

 A nearby coal mine could mess with your water's pH level